Skip to main content

 That context matters because the right fix may live in the code, not in the diagram.

-CloudEval split workspace with architecture diagram on the left and ARM JSON code editor on the right
+CloudEval split workspace with architecture diagram on the left and generated cost report JSON on the right

 Diagram markup